 Beat in eggs, 1 at a time, until blended in; add in vanilla extract.

 Combine & whisk flour and baking powder together in another bowl and add into creamed butter mixture and stir until blended.

 Mix milk into batter until smooth.

-Pour half the batter into the prepared loaf pan; add half the apple mixture, then half the brown sugar/cinnamon mixture.
+Pour half the batter into the prepared loaf pan; add half the chopped apple mixture.

-Pour the remaining batter over apple layer and top with remaining apple mixture, then the remaining brown sugar/cinnamon mixture.
+Pour the remaining batter over apple layer and top with remaining chopped apples, then the remaining brown sugar/cinnamon mixture.